aymen-abdallah/ext-js-carousel/README.md

 Ext js Carousel
 ===============
-This component is not a scrolling classic carousel.
+This component is not a classic scrolling carousel.
 This carousel moves following the shape of an ellipse.
 Each Image in this carousel has a reflection and a tooltip.
+You can rotate it either to the left or to the right.

 This component is inspired by a jquery component called : [CloudCarousel 1.0.5](http://www.professorcloud.com).